How buying off the plan works

 • Prices can fall before construction is finished.
 When purchasing off the plan, you run the risk of paying too much for a property if the market enters into a decline.

 • Expectations.
-As many builders don’t allow you to see the property until construction has completed, there is the risk that the quality or layout of the build may not be what you had in mind.
+As many builders don’t allow you to see the property until construction is near completion, there's a risk that the final build may not be what you had in mind.

 • Bankruptcy.
-There is a risk that the developer may go into liquidation before the build is completed, so you need to carefully review the terms of the contract to see what your options would be if this occurred.
+There is a risk that the developer may go into liquidation before the build is completed.

 Questions to ask your builder before signing a contract